hakimshifat/ONotes1/Presentation 2.md

 - I was suffering from uncentainty which was affecting my mental health...

 Introduction(Cont.)
 •According to the WHO, Health is a state of complete physical, mental, social well being and not merely the absence of disease and infirmity.
-This shows that mental health is indeed an integral and indispensable part of human health.
+This shows that mental health is indeed an integral and indispensable part of human health that cannot be neglected

 What is meant by Mental Health:
-- **Mental illness** is a term used to describe mental health conditions that impact mood, thinking, and behavior
+- **Mental illness** is a  part of mental health that is used to describe mental health conditions that impacts a persons mood, thinking, and behavior.
+- If someone cannot think properly and cannot behave properly he wont be able to perform his daily necessary task.